 Hand numbness is commonly associated with endurance riding.
 It is typically due to excessive pressure on a nerve in the hand and possibly vibration damaging the nerve.
 Nerves regrow at a very slow rate hence recovery can take some time.
 The following suggestions were made for avoiding hand numbness:

 Hot-foot, a known cycling issue, can occur on long rides, on rides undertaken on warm days, or on rides which demand prolonged foot pressure, such as rides which includes steep hills.
 These rides compress the nerves between the heads of the foot’s five metatarsal bones.
 Hot-foot can be really debilitating, as it is excruciatingly painful, and can turn a long ride into a miserable experience.

 The saddle is one of the well-known contact points.
-One can spend a lot of time trialing different chamois creams, different saddles and different knicks.
-If you spend a enough time on this quest for saddle comfort, one often finds that the just problem disappears.
+One can spend a lot of time trialling different chamois creams, different saddles and different knicks.
+If you spend enough time on this quest for saddle comfort, one often finds that the just problem disappears.
 The body adapts.

 Another popular post-ride (or overnight on a big ride) saddle application is the soothing emollient “Sudocrem”.
-Widely available in Australian pharmacies / supermarkets, it is a zinc oxide / benzoate concoction for treating nappy rash / pressure sores.
-It undoubtedly goes under various other names world-wide.
+Widely available in Australian pharmacies/supermarkets, it is a zinc oxide/benzoate concoction for treating nappy rash/pressure sores.
+It undoubtedly goes under various other names worldwide.
 It should be at the bottom of every drop-bag.
-Apply and sleep.
+Clean, apply and sleep.